jsoref/ceph/doc/dev/developer_guide/basic-workflow.rst

 have to create a Redmine tracker issue: the case of minor documentation changes.

 Simple documentation cleanup does not require a corresponding tracker issue.
-Major documenatation changes do require a tracker issue.
+Major documentation changes do require a tracker issue.
 Major documentation changes include adding new documentation chapters or files, and making substantial changes to the structure or content of the documentation.